BrownCow371/BrownCow371.github.io/_posts/2019-02-11-a_deeper_understanding_of_thunk.markdown

 ---
 layout: post
 title:      "A deeper understanding of Thunk"
-date:       2019-02-11 17:36:49 +0000
+date:       2019-02-11 12:36:49 -0500
 permalink:  a_deeper_understanding_of_thunk
 ---

 > Redux Thunk middleware allows you to write action creators that return a function instead of an action.
 The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
 The inner function receives the store methods dispatch and getState as parameters. - NPM

-Thunk is a generic term  - it is a function that wraps an expression to delay its evaluation.
+The work thunk is a generic term used to describe a function that wraps an expression to delay its evaluation.

 **Example:**
 ```
-// So instead of writing this:
 let y = 5 * 6

-//You’d write this:
+//the above expression can be wrapped in a function to become a thunk:
 let bar = () => 5 * 6;
 ```

-In Redux, actions are just objects that include a “type” key and whatever else you need to include.
-Action creators are functions that return action objects (adds a layer of abstraction and makes actions less error prone).
+In Redux, actions are just objects that include a “type” key and whatever other data you need for that action.
+Action creators are functions that return action objects.
+They add a layer of abstraction and makesactions less error prone by allowing you to use one action creator evertime you want a specific action.
 So instead of writing an action, you call a function that returns the action object for you.

 ```
 function actionCreator(){